Fujio-Turner/cbl-log-reader/README.md

 Log into the Couchbase Server to query the `cbl-log-reader` bucket.

 In this repository, there are some helpful sample queries in the file [sample-sql-queries](sample-sql-queries.md) that you can use.

+#### RELEASE NOTES

+- Updated to work with new Couchbase Lite 3.2.x ISO-8601 Time Stamp format and log file format.